What is THC remediation?

 The ENTEXS RMD-T series equipment falls into the conversion category of remediation processes.
 To our knowledge, these are the only systems that have been able to physically demonstrate low loss rate remediation at a large enough scale to support high-capacity production.
 These systems have demonstrated CBD loss rates consistently below 5% on batches as small as a few liters and as large as a few thousand liters.

 The RMD-T Series utilizes a very simple user interface that can be operated by a general lab technician.
-Lab operators will be trained to perform all in-process testing and monitoring in-house in real time, keeping your operation efficient and productive.
+Lab operators will be trained to perform all in-process testing and monitoring in-house in real-time, keeping your operation efficient and productive.

 To further support product quality and safety standards, the process utilizes a proprietary solvent which is 100% USDA Organic compliant under the National Organic Program and the system is designed and built to adhere with cGMP standards.

 Modern remediation solutions promise significant advantages over traditional chromatography.
 Upon initial review, there appears to be several options to choose from.
 It is important to review each system in detail and understand the strengths and weaknesses.
 As you work through your own evaluation, there are a few things you can do to make sure you understand exactly what you are getting.
-Requesting COAs of product before and after remediation will allow you to verify the CBD loss rates of the process.
+Requesting COAs of the product before and after remediation will allow you to verify the CBD loss rates of the process.
 In this comparison, make sure that the batch size of the sample data is representative of what you expect your typical batch size will be.
-In addition to reviewing the COA, have the manufacturer perform a test run on a sample of your crude to verify run times and end product quality.
+In addition to reviewing the COA, have the manufacturer perform a test run on a sample of your crude to verify run times and end-product quality.
 And finally, it is important to verify that the systems and solvents will support your plans for cGMP, organic, and other industry standards for both future clientele and federal regulatory agencies.

 There are multiple options now available for remediation, but as you can see, not all are created equal.
 Be diligent, understand the real operational details, and make the best decision.

-This Article was originally published in: National Hemp Association
+This article was originally published in: National Hemp Association

 Contact our sales team for more information on custom cbd and hemp extraction systems, state-of-the-art thc remediation systems or preview our catalog of systems and modules available through our website.